 - Alcoholism is progressive.
-Unless the disease is arrested, it WILL get worse.
+Unless the disease is arrested, it will get worse.

 - Alcoholism is incurable.
 To manage the disease, the person needs to make fundamental lifestyle changes.

-- “Needing” alcohol to function socially
+- Needing alcohol to function socially

-- Drinking alone
+- Drinking alone or in secret

-- Drinking more than intended/Inability to stop drinking
+- Inability to stop drinking

 - Difficulty concentrating